patheticGeek/explore-llms/README.md

 Sample -
 ![Sample prompt](sample/sample.png)

+> [!WARNING]
+> This is outdated, have added other stuff no time to docs

 ### Setup

 - You need to get [cohere](https://cohere.com/) api key & setup a [upstash](https://upstash.com/) vector db